ipfs/team-mgmt/IPFS_WEEKLY_UPDATE_FORMAT.md

 The main purpose of the IPFS Weekly Update call is to highlight the most exciting work in the broader IPFS community and disseminate high-value knowledge to the many teams improving IPFS, building on top of it, or doing relevant research.
 You can use these weekly calls to:

-1. Attract skilled contributors to your project
+- 1. Attract skilled contributors to your project

-2. Motivate the community about adding support for a new feature
+- 2. Motivate the community about adding support for a new feature

-3. Find new partners, capabilities, or challenges for your project to work on/with
+- 3. Find new partners, capabilities, or challenges for your project to work on/with

-4. Practice speaking in front of a captivated audience
+- 4. Practice speaking in front of a captivated audience

 ## The format

 The 30-minute IPFS Weekly Update takes place weekly on Mondays at:

-9:00 PST |  **17:00 UTC
-** | 18:00  CET
+9:00 PST |  **17:00 UTC** | 18:00  CET

 Each week's call will feature one or more short talks from guest presenters, in one of the following formats:
 * One 15-minute talk (3x per month)